 Listening to Ehwald solo over the spare piano chords and shimmering cymbal work, one cannot tell the musicians are separated by thousands of miles.
-For me, this speaks to the power of friendship, of maturity (both personal and musical) and trust.
+For me, this speaks to t

 (On the other Hand) the impertinence of the saxophonist, who uses every means, from the shrill scream to strumming on toy instruments.